elasticpath/react-pwa-reference-storefront/src/components/src/ProductListItem/README.md

 #### Description

-Displays an item from a specified product list.
-The item details include the name, image, price, and availability.
+Retrieves an item from a specified product list.
+The item details are the item name, image, price, and availability.

-This component is used by the `ProductList` component.
+This component is used by the `ProductListMain` component.

 #### Usage